simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 (equity)

-`close` prints several kinds of "closing" and/or "opening" transactions, useful in various situations: migrating balances to a new journal file, retaining earnings into equity, consolidating balances, viewing lot costs..
+Print several kinds of "closing" and/or "opening" transactions, useful eg when migrating balances to a new journal file, retaining earnings into equity, consolidating balances, or viewing lot costs.
 Like `print`, it prints valid journal entries.
 You can copy these into your journal file(s) when you are happy with how they look.